|Jurisdiction|| date legally

 Canada (except Quebec)

-the web browser.
-It is only as accurate as the system clock and
+It is only as accurate as the system clock and configuration.

 This table displays the futility of producing a single algorithm by which an epoch-based time scale can agree with the time scales in contemporary use.